-The 2014 base age distributions for cars and trucks were primarily derived from the 2014 IHS data set and the 2014 National Transit Database (NTD).
-The 2014 IHS data set had vehicle counts by age for motorcycles (11), passenger cars (21), passenger trucks (31), light commercial trucks (32), school buses (43), refuse trucks (51), motor homes (54), combination short-haul trucks (61) and combination long-haul trucks (62), as well as other single-unit trucks and non-school buses.
+The 2014 base age distributions for cars and trucks were primarily derived from the 2014 IHS data and the 2014 National Transit Database (NTD).
+The 2014 IHS data had vehicle counts by iAt this writing, VIUS 2002 is the latest VIUS available.
+DOT has begun collecting data for the 2021 VIUS and we hope to incorporate data from this survey in future versions of MOVES.

+age for motorcycles (11), passenger cars (21), passenger trucks (31), light commercial trucks (32), school buses (43), refuse trucks (51), motor homes (54), combination short-haul trucks (61) and combination long-haul trucks (62), as well as other single-unit trucks and non-school buses.
 The age distribution for the other single-unit trucks was applied to both short-haul (52) and long-haul (53) single-unit trucks and the age distribution for non-school buses was applied to the other bus source type (41).
 Transit bus (42) age distributions were calculated from the NTD active fleet vehicles using the definition of a transit bus in Section 5.1.4.

-Since the age distributions in MOVES represent the full calendar year, additional calculations were necessary for determining the fraction of age 0 vehicles in the fleet because the 2014 IHS data set and 2014 NTD did not capture all vehicles sold in 2014.
+Since the age distributions in MOVES represent the full calendar year, additional calculations were necessary for determining the fraction of age 0 vehicles in the fleet because the 2014 IHS data and 2014 NTD did not capture all vehicles sold in 2014.
 Vehicle sales by source type in 2014 were calculated from a variety of sources as described in Appendix C.2.
 The source type sales were divided by the 2014 source type populations (see Section 4.1) to determine the age 0 fractions.
 The other fractions for ages 1-30 were renormalized so that each source type's age distribution summed to 1.
-This was done instead of directly using the sales numbers to calculate the age distributions (i.e., using the sales values as age 0 counts) because the IHS data set is only used in MOVES to determine vehicle distributions, not for vehicle populations.
+This was done instead of directly using the sales numbers to calculate the age distributions (i.e., using the sales values as age 0 counts) because the IHS data is only used in MOVES to determine vehicle distributions, not for vehicle populations.